Who We Are

 Providers, public health advocates, and families dedicated to improving care for every newborn

 The network depends on the passion and precision of our members.
-From the point of care to data collection and back to those members analyzing reports and finding opportunities for improvement, it takes the entire interdisciplinary team along with input from family advisors and support from senior leadership to get the most out of VON membership.
+It takes the entire interdisciplinary team along with input from family advisors and support from senior leadership to get the most out of VON membership.

 Educational tools and improvement resources are available to all individuals at VON member centers, and team members working on quality improvement are empowered to access their center’s VON data.